-- (a) The laboratory shall analyze a sample of cannabis product to determine whether residual solvents or processing chemicals are present. - (b) The laboratory shall report the result of the residual solvents and processing chemicals testing in unit micrograms per gram ($\mu g/g$) on the COA and indicate "pass" or "fail" on the COA. - (c) A sample shall be deemed to have passed the residual solvents and processing chemicals testing if both of the following conditions are met: - (1) The presence of any residual solvent or processing chemical listed below in Category I is not detected, and

-(2) The presence of any residual solvent or processing chemical listed below in Category II does not exceed the indicated action levels.
+- (a) The laboratory shall analyze a sample of cannabis product to determine whether residual solvents or processing chemicals are present. - (b) The laboratory shall report the result of the residual solvents and processing chemicals testing in unit micrograms per gram ($\mu g/g$) on the COA and indicate "pass" or "fail" on the COA. - (c) A sample shall be deemed to have passed the residual solvents and processing chemicals testing if both of the following conditions are met: - (1) The presence of any residual solvent or processing chemical listed in the following tables in Category I is not detected, and - (2) The presence of any residual solvent or processing chemical listed in the following tables in Category II does not exceed the indicated action levels.